craigmcb/craigmcb.github.io/OL/ol.md

-# Welcome to Oracle Linux Training
+# Welcome to the Oracle Linux Track
 ![](../common/images/OL-1200x200-banner.png)
 ---
 This site is the place to explore Oracle Linux to help you grow your skillset using free videos and hands-on tutorials and labs.
 Whether you are working with traditional, cloud-based, or virtual environments, these skills will progress your knowledge into becoming a better Oracle Linux End-user, DevOps, or System Administrator.